Cuban Burger (Paleo, Grain Free, AIP friendly)

 - Preheat your oven to 400F.

-- In a large bowl thouroughly mix the pork and all the seasoning and the egg.
+- In a large bowl thoroughly mix the pork and all the seasoning and the egg (or gelatin)

 - In a food processor or blender pulse the plantain chips until large crumbles are formed.